gazebosim/docs/garden/GUI_tutorial.md

 you will need to [source](/docs/garden/install_ubuntu_src#using-the-workspace) the workspace;
 otherwise, you're good to go!

-Start by getting Ignition up and running with a sample world:
+Start by getting Gazebo up and running with a sample world:

 ```bash
 gz sim shapes.sdf
 ```

-`gz sim` will run the latest version of Ignition you have installed.
+`gz sim` will run the latest version of Gazebo you have installed.
-You can check if you have more than one version of Ignition installed by running `gz sim --versions`.
+You can check if you have more than one version of Gazebo installed by running `gz sim --versions`.
 For example, if you have Garden, Fortress and Dome installed, `--versions` might return:

 ```bash